aureliusenterprise/flink-ci/jobs/README.md

 source .env
 set +a

-to submit a job like e.g. Publish_state you can call python publish_state.py
+to submit a job like e.g. Publish_state you can call from the project root directory flink run -d -py jobs/publish_state.py

+the job is then accessible at http://localhost:8081/